Offer to Exchange

 secure your purchase., move with confidence., step-by-step.

-Step 1 - Receive and Review the Offer
+Step 1 - Seller signs the Vendor Statement

 Step 2 - The Purchaser signs vendor statement (accepting receipt)